Raymond III, Count of Tripoli: Minority

-Baldwin held an assembly after the burial at which the nobles of the County of Tripoli paid homage to Hodierna and her two minor children, Raymond and Melisende.
-Raymond II had decreed that the master (or head) of the Knights Hospitaller in the county was to administer Tripoli if an underage count mounted the throne.
+Baldwin held an assembly after Raymond II's burial at which the nobles of the County of Tripoli paid homage to Hodierna and her two minor children, Raymond and Melisende.
+Raymond II had decreed that "the master of the county and the count's son"—an otherwise poorly documented official—was to administer Tripoli if an underage count succeeded to the throne.
 When appointing Hodierna to the regency for her son, Baldwin ignored the late count's instructions.
 The teenage Raymond spent several years at the royal court in Jerusalem.
-The first extant document that he witnessed in the royal capital was issued on 23 September 1152 or 1153.
-Historian Kevin J. Lewis proposes that Baldwin III probably supervised Raymond's knightly education.
+The first extant document that he witnessed in Jerusalem was issued on 23 September 1152 or 1153.
+Lewis proposes that Baldwin III probably supervised Raymond's knightly education.